rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 ## Introduction to Red Black Trees

 AVL trees is a self-balancing BST trees.
-For every node of the tree, it maintains a height difference between the left and the right sub-tree as
-0, -1 or 1.
+For every node of the tree, it maintains a height difference between the left and the right sub-tree as 0, -1 or 1.
 Therefore, any BST operation, such as a search, or an insertion, or a deletion, on an AVL tree with <i>n</i> nodes requires O(<i>log n</i>) time.
-The balance can be restore by applying rotation, if and when it gets disturbed.
+The balance can be restore by applying rotation, if and when it is disturbed.
 The rotation operation should be applied as often as the tree loses its balance.
-We have explored AVL tree extensively in last couple of blogs.
+We have explored AVL tree in sufficient details in last couple of blogs.

 Red black tree is also a self-balancing BST.
 It relaxes the requirement for frequent maintenance of node balance.
-The readers may refer to
-[wikipedia for the history](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) around discovery of red black trees.
+The readers may refer to [wikipedia for the history](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) around discovery of red black trees.
 The performance of red black trees is about 10-20% faster than that of AVL trees.
 A red black tree makes fewer structural changes to a BST than AVL.
 If the performance is not very important, then AVL is simpler and more preferable.
 If performance is important then probably preference will be to use B-trees.
 However, red-black tree is a challenging exercise for the students for mastering data structures.

 A red black tree has two different types of nodes, viz., red and black.
 The nodes are distinguished by storing a color bit with each.
 A
 0, and an 1 represents red and black nodes respectively.
 The important characteristics of a red black tree are as follows: